 As we have learned, the difference between bread and matza is that the dough used for making bread has undergone a leavening process resulting from the fermentation of ingredients within the flour that have come into contact with water.
 In order to augment the leavening process, bakers customarily mix se’or into the dough, causing the dough to ferment more thoroughly and quickly.
-However, even without the leavening agent, if dough were left without kneading, it would ferment and rise.
-Therefore, when preparing matzot one must work quickly to ensure that the leavening process within the dough does not begin.
+However, even without the leavening agent, if dough is left without kneading, it would ferment and rise.
+Therefore, when preparing matzot, one must work quickly to ensure that the leavening process within the dough does not begin.

-As long as the dough is in motion, being kneaded, it does not become ĥametz.
-Even if the kneading were to continue an entire day, the dough would not become ĥametz, since kneading inhibits the leavening process.
-However, if the dough sat motionless for eighteen minutes, the leavening process has begun and all the prohibitions concerning ĥametz apply to it.
+As long as the dough is in motion, being kneaded, it does not become ḥametz.
+Even if the kneading were to continue an entire day, the dough would not become ḥametz, since kneading arrests the leavening process.
+However, if the dough sits motionless for 18 minutes, the leavening process will begin and all the prohibitions concerning ḥametz will apply to it.

 This applies to normal conditions, but where it is hotter, the leavening process is accelerated and the dough becomes ḥametz in even less than 18 minutes.

 Cracks appearing in the dough are a physical indication that the dough has become ḥametz.
 Even if 18 minutes without kneading had not yet passed, since cracks formed in the dough, it has certainly become ḥametz; apparently it was warm so it took less time to become ḥametz, or the kneading was inadequate and certain parts of the dough were neglected, causing those areas to become ḥametz.
 Even if there are very few cracks, and they appeared only in part of the dough, the entire dough is ḥametz.
 If no cracks appeared but the dough blanched, it is ḥametz nuksheh (hardened ḥametz; see next section), which is rabbinically forbidden (SA 459:2).